 40. Uzbekistan is big on tradition and belief.

 Even today arranged marriages are quite common in Uzbekistan.

-The Uzbeks believe that turning bread upside-down brings bad fortune because they honour the bread.
+The Uzbeks believe that turning bread upside-down brings bad fortune because they honor the bread.

 In Fergana, Tashkent, Bukhara, Khorezm, and Samarkand regions, early human tools and monuments have been found.